Last chance to save—CHRMP Certification Fee increases on 1st Jan 2025!!

 Author by : Charvi Salian

-The human resources department of a company or organisation is usually in charge of developing, implementing, and overseeing policies that govern workers and the organisation’s relationship with its employees.
+The human resources department of a company or organization is usually in charge of developing, implementing, and overseeing functions of Human Resource Management, which include policies that govern workers and the organization’s relationship with its employees.

 What are the Functions of Human Resource Management?